davidolsen25/Swiss-Tournament/README.md

-# Fullstack-Project-2
+# Swiss Tournament
-Project 2 submission for Udacity Fullstack Nanodegree by David Olsen
+by David Olsen

-Swiss Tournament

 This program and database are meant to be used to run a swiss-style tournament.
 In a swiss tournament, all players play all rounds of play.
 The standings keep track of the players wins and losses.